wxsd-sales/wxcc-voice-cherry-picker/README.md

 ### 3. Wire Up the Widget to the Layout:

-- You must replace the url on line 108 of the **_callControlWidget.json_** file with your correct server endpoint.
+- You must replace the url on line 108 of the **_cherryPickerWidget.json_** file with your correct server endpoint.
 For examples:
   - "script": "http://localhost:5000/build/bundle.js",
   - "script": "https://your.webserver.com/build/bundle.js",
 - This should be based on the ```HOST_URI``` in your .env file + ```/build/bundle.js```.